LemonNES/n64/README.md

-Nintendo 64 Emulator based on mupen64plus libretro core
+N64 Emulator based on the mupen64plus and parallel n64 libretro cores